 may need some guidelines on what they are expected to do.

-a
+Further improvements can be achieved by adapting the running CR approach.
+Typically, at the end of a WI (regardless of core- or performance part), large number of CRs are sent out for review before approval during final days of meeting for multiple WIs.
+As a consequence, the CRs are not thoroughly reviewed due to lack to time resulting in many typos and errors since they are often prepared by multiple companies following the agreed work split.
+Such problems can be mitigated by following the running CR approach which is already practiced in other WGs.

-Proposal 10 (ways of working: running CR): A running CR approach like in RAN1/RAN2 can also be tried in RAN4.
+Proposal 10 (ways of working: running CR): The running CR approach like in RAN1/RAN2 can also be tried in RAN4.

 In the NR specification, void clauses and figures have become much more common than in previous specifications, so discussion is needed to understand the typical reasons for that and some improvements in the ways of working may be needed, accordingly.
 It is understood that it may be impossible to completely avoid some void parts in the specification, but RAN4 should try to reduce such cases in the future.